sonata-project/ecommerce/docs/reference/tutorials/create-product.rst

 Once you are done with this, edit the ``src/Application/Sonata/ProductBundle/Entity/Mug.php`` to make it inherits the ``Product`` class.

-Back office configuration
+Backoffice configuration
 -------------------------
-Now that we have all the required files, we can process to the creation of the product itself.
-Go to the admin dashboard and select "Product" in the "E-Commerce" menu.
-After clicking on "Add new" on the top right of the page, a list with 3 items type should be displayed :
+Now that we have all the required files, we can process the creation of the product itself.
+Go to the admin dashboard and select "Product" in the "e-Commerce" menu.
+After clicking on "Add new" on the top right of the page, a list with 3 items type should be displayed:
 ::

     sonata.ecommerce_demo.product.goodie
     sonata.ecommerce_demo.product.training
     sonata.ecommerce_demo.product.mug

-This the list of enabled product prototypes for your application (the "goodie" and "training" are part of the original sandbox).
-So we will select the "mug" one.
+The "goodie" and "training" are part of the original sandbox so we will select the "mug" one.

 In the first tab, note that the VAT field must be a percent.

 Now switch to the "Categories" tab, and attach our product to the correct category, "Arizona Cardinals" in our case.
-Don't forget to enable the relation by ticking the checkbox.
+Don't forget to enable the relation by checking the checkbox.

 We will repeat the same process in the "Collection" tab using the "Mugs" collection that we have previously created.

 Since the delivery part is covered in a whole chapter, we won't provide any information about it for now.

-You should now be able to browse your first product in the frontend part !
+You should now be able to browse your first product in the frontoffice part !

 With variation(s)
 =================